NoroffFEU/development-platforms/Firebase-Case-Study.md

 - The service provider increases prices.
 - You reach a technical barrier to the service

-Unfortunately, your code will become quite specified to their service, as most functions are imported from their library, meaning Vendor Lock-in with Firebase will occur to at least some extent.
+Let's consider this in the context of Firebase.
+Unfortunately, your code will become quite specific to their service, as most functions are imported from their library, which means that Vendor Lock-in with Firebase will occur to some extent.
 However, Google is a gigantic company with a small to no probability of shutting down the service.
-Being Vendor locked into this behemoth is therefore less of a concern than being locked-in into a minor and less predictable provider.
+Being Vendor locked into this behemoth is therefore less of a concern than being locked into a smaller and less predictable provider.
 When it comes to pricing, big ships turn slowly.
 Currently, Firebase provides a brilliant "pay as you grow" plan, which we will discuss later.

 ## Closed Source